-Key Changes to Form I-9 in 2024
+What’s New in Form I-9 in 2024

-Remote Document Verification Is Now Permanent
+✅ Remote Document Verification Is Now Permanent

-✍️ Simplified Layout and Instructions
+✍️ Easy to Understand Layout and Instructions

 🚀 E-Verify NextGen Program Introduced